skhoroshavin/MicroHAL/readme.txt

 ===================

 	core
-		Platform independent macros and functions
-	ports
-		Platform dependent low-level drivers, used indirectly through microhal.h by any part of project
+		Generic utilities and build scripts
 	drivers
-		Platform independent drivers, used indirectly through microhal.h by any part of project
+		Device drivers, used indirectly through microhal.h by any part of project examples
-	examples
 		Working examples